 Despite this, in 2013, a NSS complaint about a Thought for the Day broadcast by Lord Singh that was used to deliver biased commentary on a topical political controversy, without any right to reply or attempt to provide due impartiality, was rejected.

-The National Secular Society will today launch a new app that will allow Radio 4 listeners to avoid Thought for the Day when listening to the BBC's Today programme.
+In 2016 our spoof app to allow Radio 4 listeners to avoid Thought for the Day when listening to the Today programme proved incredibly popular!

 This discriminatory radio slot should be reformed and opened to non-religious views or abolished.
 Please support our petition on this issue.

 Position on BBC religious broadcasting

 Issues of religious bias, good and bad practice on the BBC.

 There is a place for high quality, critical religion and belief programming on the BBC.
 The public broadcaster undoubtedly can promote literacy on contemporary matters of religion and belief.
 We think the BBC should completely move away from proselytizing, discriminatory or extremely deferential programming.